 The Company owns various claims north-northeast of Yellowknife, acquired by staking.
-These claims include the Courageous, Starfish, Winterlake North, Winterlake South, BP, Zip and Mill claims, all of which are leases.
-The Courageous lease has been transferred to the Bishop group of claims.
-(See Note 6(iv)).
+These claims include the Starfish, Winterlake North, Winterlake South, BP, Zip and Mill claims, all of which are leases.

 (iii) Providence Greenstone Belt ("PGB"), Northwest Territories, Canada

 The Company owns 5 claims and 11 leases in the PGB area of the Northwest Territories.